 Our 96 well equilibrium dialysis plate contains 96 pairs of chambers with each pair separated by a membrane.
 The protein target is placed on one side of the membrane and the drug on the other.
 The small molecule drug diffuses through the membrane.
 If it binds to the target, it cannot diffuse back again.
 If it does not bind, it will diffuse back and forth until equilibrium is established.
 Once equilibrium is established, the concentration of the drug can be measured thereby indicating the strength of the binding.
 This product is principally used for ADMET testing to determine if a drug binds to blood proteins.
 A certain level of reversible binding is advantageous in order to promote good distribution of a drug through the human body.
 However, if the binding is too strong, it may impair normal protein function and cause toxic effects.
-These products are part of our sample preparation product line which we began offering in 2000 after our acquisition of Amika.
+These products are part of our sample preparation product line.